raulpy271/epqueue/README.md

-# Efficient Priority Queue compiled to WebAssembly
+# :spider_web: Efficient Priority Queue compiled to WebAssembly

 A priority queue library compiled to WebAssembly to be imported in any JavaScript/TypeScript environment with support to Wasm.